model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 In today’s blog post, we introduce the [Kani VS Code Extension](https://marketplace.visualstudio.com/items?itemName=model-checking.kani-vscode-extension), available on the VS Code marketplace.
 The extension automatically detects all harnesses within the package, and allows users to run and debug them directly in VS Code.
-To allow a more comfortable verification experience, Kani is now usable directly from the VS Code user interface.
+To allow a more comfortable verification experience, Kani is now usable from the VS Code user interface.
 Until now, developers could only run and debug harnesses via a command-line interface.

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/kani-demo.gif" style="box-shadow: 0 2px 4px rgba(0, 0, 0, 0.5);" alt="view-kani-demo" />